aymericbeaumet/blog/data/articles/properly-shim-angularjs-applications-using-browserify/index.md

 ### Modules not properly exporting their content

-When Browserify requires the file indicated by the main property in the module’s package.json, it is usual that this file does not properly export its content in the CommonJS style.
+When Browserify requires the file indicated by the `main` property in the module’s `package.json`, it is usual that this file does not properly export its content in the CommonJS style.
 Also, we expect AngularJS modules to export their names so that we could directly require them in our AngularJS modules definitions.

-To this end, browserify-shim can be used.
+To this end, [browserify-shim](https://github.com/thlorenz/browserify-shim) can be used.

 First install it: